ibm-cloud-docs/key-protect/kur.md

 ### Unknowns
 {: #kur-unknowns}

 Resources for which no Key Protect or HPCS key CRN could be identified are listed here.
 This grouping includes resources whose encryption identifier could not be parsed as a CRN, resources that referenced only a KMS instance CRN rather than a specific key, and resources with an unrecognized string.
-These resources are grouped under a single entry with an id of unknown, so that no resources are silently dropped.
+These resources are grouped under a single entry with an ID of `unknown`, so that no resources are silently dropped.

+Schematics workspaces and agents are a special case.
+The Schematics API exposes only the KMS instance that a workspace is encrypted with, while the key is configured once per account and geography in the Schematics KMS settings.
+The tool reads those settings and attributes the workspace to the configured key when exactly one configured key belongs to the instance the workspace reports.
+Otherwise, for example when the settings cannot be read or when two keys of that instance are configured during a key rotation, the workspace is listed here with its `kms_instance_crn`, and the log states why.

 ### Example instance entry
 {: #kur-example-instance}